GiGurra/flycd/README.md

 ### Some immediate TODOs

 * Support for creation/updating fly.io secrets (not sure how though :S)
-* Support per region machine size configurations (ram, cpu)
+* Support per-region machine size configurations (ram, cpu)
-* Support multi-process apps (flycd currently only supports 'app' for machine and volume scaling)
+* Support multiprocess apps (flycd currently only supports 'app' for machine and volume scaling)
 * More practical ways to configure Machine types, ram & cpu modifications
       * Right now it is possible, but only by setting the `launch_params` and/or `deploy_params` fields (see examples)
 * better error handling :S